 User guide: Implementing holiday calculation

-The warning does not prevent payroll processing, and salaries can be calculated and paid manually, but the warning will only disappear once a holiday calculation method is selected for the employee and the necessary salary types for paying holiday pay are linked to the Salary in money formula of the salary model.
+The warning does not prevent payroll processing, but it disappears only when a holiday calculation method is selected for the employee and the necessary salary types for paying holiday pay are linked to the Salary in money formula of the salary model.

 Warning: Salary in money formula missing the following salary types

-- Salary type: Holiday compensation from holiday pay (Monthly salaried)
+- Calculation: + and salary type: Holiday compensation from holiday pay (Monthly salaried)

-- Salary type: Holiday compensation from holiday bonus (Monthly salaried)
+- Calculation: + and salary type: Holiday compensation from holiday bonus (Monthly salaried)

 Warning: Holiday calculation method formula does not form a daily price

-If the holiday calculation method formula does not calculate a value for the holiday day's price (e.g., the employee's payroll bases are missing Monthly salary), a warning is given in the payroll process: "Holiday calculation method formula does not form a daily price".
+If the formula does not calculate a value for the holiday day's price, a warning is given: "Holiday calculation method formula does not form a daily price".

 Checking the holiday calculation method formula

-The holiday calculation method formula can be checked from the payslip's "Payroll accountant view" tab by hovering the mouse pointer over the salary type name.
+Check the formula from the payslip's "Payroll accountant view" tab by hovering the mouse over the salary type name.

-The holiday calculation method formula can also be seen from the Holiday calculation settings: Payroll > Settings > Holiday calculation settings > Holiday calculation methods > Select holiday calculation method > Holiday price
+The formula can also be seen from: Payroll > Settings > Holiday calculation settings > Holiday calculation methods > Select holiday calculation method > Holiday price

 Rounding holiday days

-Both paying holidays on the payslip and the Final account function bring all unpaid holiday days and holiday bonus days for payment annually.
-If there are unrounded holiday balances left in the holiday accruals or if half holiday days have been paid, then decimal numbers will also rise for payment annually.
-The Final account function only rounds the unpaid accruals of the current holiday year to whole holiday days.
+Note that paying holidays on the payslip and the Final account function bring all unpaid holiday days for payment.
+If there are decimals in the balances, they rise for payment as they are.
+The Final account function only rounds the unpaid accruals of the current holiday year to whole days.

 Manually rounding holiday days